pborky/PyMT4/README.md

 dynamically exposed to Python via this framework.
 This would only be of use if the routine in question actually needed to make a significant amount of MQL api calls.

-The command execution rate was extremely good the last time I measured it, in the high thousands of commands per second.
+Last tested the command execution rate is averaging from 500 to 588 command per second.
+Quite impressive!

 The precompiled samples are 32-bit and compiled against Boost 32-bit and Python 2.7 32-bit.

+Good luck in your trading.